-Notice the perverse dynamics in this model.
-If the monopolist initially sets a price slightly below v, which would normally be adequate to induce purchase, it will also encourage the consumers to share, as long as the last inequality is satisfied.
+Note the perverse dynamics in this model.
+If the monopolist initially sets a price slightly below v, which would normally be adequate to induce purchase, it will also encourage the consumers to share, as long as condition 3 is satisfied.
 As the consumers begin to share, the monopolist will want to raise its price, providing even stronger incentives to share.
 In the final equilibrium, the consumers end up with zero surplus and an inferior product, due to the transactions cost, and the monopolist ends up with less profit than in the no-share equilibrium.
-The inefficiency arises because the monopolist can produce at zero marginal cost, but the consumers pay a positive transactions cost to share.

-A clever monopolist might think about ways to avoid this vicious circle.
-One way is for the monopolist to use pre-emptive pricing and to set an initial price low enough to discourage sharing.
-This is a type of limit pricing, where the intent is to discourage entry of a certain type of competitor-specifically, a user who copies the product.
+A clever monopolist might well think about ways to avoid this vicious circle.
+One way is for it to use pre-emptive pricing and set an initial price low enough to discourage sharing.
+This is a type of limit pricing, where the intent is to discourage entry of a certain type of competitor-user copying of the product.

-The maximum price that just discourages sharing is $p_n = tk/(k-1)$ .
-In the sharing equilibrium, the monopolist makes v - t per consumer.
-In the limit-pricing equilibrium, the monopolist makes tk/(k-1) per consumer.
+The maximum price that just discourages sharing is $p_n = tk/(k-1)$.
+In the sharing equilibrium, the monopolist makes v-t per consumer.
+In the limit-pricing equilibrium the monopolist makes tk/(k-1) per consumer.
 A little algebra shows that the limit-price equilibrium is more profitable than the sharing equilibrium when

-$$\frac{2k-1}{k-1} t \approx 2t > v.$$
+$$\frac{2k-1}{k-1} \ t \approx 2t > v. \tag{0.4}$$

-In the limit-pricing equilibrium, the surplus is shared between the monopolist and the consumer.
-Again, this outcome is due to the fact that the possibility of sharing operates like a competitor for the monopolist, constraining the price that it can charge.
+In the limit-pricing equilibrium the surplus is shared between the monopolist and the consumer.
+Again, this is due to the fact that the possibility of sharing operates like a competitor for the monopolist, constraining the price that it can charge.
 Since the monopolist's price and profit is increasing in the transactions cost of sharing, the monopolist would like these transactions costs to be as large as possible.
-Hence, it would be interested in seeing greater enforcement of antipiracy laws, technologies that make it costly to copy and similar measure that make copying more costly to consumers.
+Hence, it would be interested in seeing greater enforcement of antipiracy laws, technologies that make it costly to copy, and similar measure that make copying more costly to consumers.